marcoverpas/PhD_Lectures_Macerata_2025/README.md

 - the price depends on the propensities to save and to invest, and on the level of money costs;

-- each variation in the unit price produces a proportional variation in the money stock (for any value of the velocity of ciculation of money).
+- each variation in the unit price will produce a proportional variation in the money stock (for any value of the velocity of ciculation of money).

 The average real income of wage earners is: